 Pure essential oils contain a number of benefits for your entire body, and can have a positive effect on your mood, ability to sleep, and even for memory retention.
 While fragrance oils can smell divine and can certainly make your home smell wonderful, they are typically synthetic, and we have not yet figured out how to duplicate the same health benefits that an essential oil offers.
-If you choose a 100% pure, natural essential oil, or therapeutic grade you are providing you and your family a whole host of positive health boosts.
+If you choose a 100% pure, natural essential oil, or therapeutic grade you are providing you and your family a whole host of positive health benefits and boosts.

 Fragrance oil and cheaper oil blends